BilalSubhani/weatherApp/README.md

 # weatherApp
-Created using NodeJs and basic html css.
+Created using NodeJs and basic html css js.